 You may wonder where to start or what’s appropriate to bring up, or you may be afraid that something that’s on your mind isn’t a “big enough” problem or “too big” of a problem to even be worth bringing up with a therapist.

-Therapy is something that should be personalized to you, so you can feel comfortable talking about anything, and you don’t have to be in crisis for it to be a helpful tool.
+Therapy is something that should be personalized to you, so when thinking about what to talk about in therapy, you can feel comfortable talking about anything, and you don’t have to be in crisis for it to be a helpful tool.
 To help give you some places to start and normalize some of what might be on your mind, here are some topics that you can cover in therapy:

 Your feelings around being in therapy